Model-independent estimation of the cosmography parameters using cosmic chronometers: Introduction

 \section{Introduction}

 So far, many efforts have been done to understand the cosmic history.
-In a isotopic and homogeneous universe, the cosmic history is described by the so called the Hubble function $H(z)$, which is a function of cosmic redshift.
+In an isotopic and homogeneous universe, the cosmic history is described by the so called the Hubble function $H(z)$, which is a function of cosmic redshift.
 In this regard, the observational data is essential to constrain and understand the function.
-There are mainly two avenues to do this task, 1- direct measurements of the Hubble function at different redshifts through, cosmic chronometers (CC) \cite{Jimenez:2001gg,Moresco_2012,Farooq:2016zwm,Moresco:2018xdr,Moresco:2020fbm}, and the redial baryon acoustic oscillation (BAO) \cite{Eisenstein:2005su,Percival2010,Blake:2011rj,Reid:2012sw,Abbott:2017wcz,Alam:2016hwk,Gil-Marin:2018cgo}.
+Except two more futuristic methods namely luminosity dipole \cite{Bonvin:2006en} and redshift drift \cite{Marcori:2018cwn,Lazkoz:2017fvx}, there are mainly two avenues to measure the Hubble function, 1- direct measurements of the function at different redshifts through, cosmic chronometers (CC) \cite{Jimenez:2001gg,Moresco_2012,Farooq:2016zwm,Moresco:2018xdr,Moresco:2020fbm}, or the radial baryon acoustic oscillation (BAO) \cite{Eisenstein:2005su,Percival2010,Blake:2011rj,Reid:2012sw,Abbott:2017wcz,Alam:2016hwk,Gil-Marin:2018cgo}.
 2- Constrain through measurement of the cosmic distance.
 In the second approach, a standard candle or ruler has been used to measure the comoving distance to a source and the Hubble function can be contained through a relation between the comoving distance and the Hubble function.
 The most well-known sources are the super novaes (SNs) \cite{Riess1998,Perlmutter1999,Pan-STARRS1:2017jku}, which give us the luminosity distance at different redshifts.
-Along with the SNs, the cosmic distance can be also measured through Quasars \cite{Risaliti:2015zla,Risaliti:2018reu}, Gamma-Ray Bursts (GRB) \cite{Demianski:2016dsa,Demianski:2016zxi,Amati:2013sca,Kumar:2014upa}, cosmic microwave background (CMB) \cite{Komatsu2011,Ade:2015yua,Aghanim:2018eyx}, standard sirens \cite{VIRGO:2014yos,LIGOScientific:2020zkf,LIGOScientific:2021aug,CalderonBustillo:2020kcg} and time delay cosmography \cite{Suyu_2010,Unruh:2016adf,refId0,Birrer:2020tax}.
+Along with the SNs, the cosmic distance can also be measured through Quasars \cite{Risaliti:2015zla,Risaliti:2018reu}, Gamma-Ray Bursts (GRB) \cite{Demianski:2016dsa,Demianski:2016zxi,Amati:2013sca,Kumar:2014upa}, cosmic microwave background (CMB) \cite{Komatsu2011,Ade:2015yua,Aghanim:2018eyx}, standard sirens \cite{VIRGO:2014yos,LIGOScientific:2020zkf,LIGOScientific:2021aug,CalderonBustillo:2020kcg} and time delay cosmography \cite{Suyu_2010,Unruh:2016adf,refId0,Birrer:2020tax}.